vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 If everything is connected correctly, Node-RED receives the MQTT message and the smart notification light turns blue for 5 seconds.

-After that, use Claude Code normally.
+After that, use Claude Code as normal.
-When it asks for permission or needs user input, the same light notification will trigger automatically.
+When it asks for permission or needs user input, the light notification triggers automatically.

 For Codex, run: